I made a night version of my photograph of Geysir in Photoshop for fun.

 I use photography and post processing as a tool for my artistic expression.
 When I was a painter I used paint on canvas to create what I wanted to see, and not what was real.

-When I make composites or obvious digital art I’ll say so, and if the photos are only slightly edited I won’t.
-Here is some digital art (Bayard Cutting Arboretum is in Long Island):
+When I make composites or obvious photographic art I’ll say so, and if the photos are only slightly edited I won’t.
+Here is some digital or photographic art (Bayard Cutting Arboretum is in Long Island):

-I had some fun today with Corel Painter and other apps and added a few effects .
+I had some fun today with Corel Painter and other apps and I also added a few effects in Photoshop.

 I photographed this water tank this morning from my kitchen window.
 I don’t suppose it is dificult for you to guess what I did to this image?